sojusrecords/Ensoniq-SD-1-32-Voice-VST-emulation/README.md

 ![Screenshot of Ensoniq SD-1 VST](https://github.com/kukoricajoe/Ensoniq-SD-1-32-voices-VST-emulation/blob/main/sd1.png)

-# Ensoniq® SD-1
+# Ensoniq SD-1
-The SD-1 (1990-) comes from a long line of Ensoniq®'s evolving Transwave® wavetable digital synthesizers.
-It began with Ensoniq®'s earliest synthesizer, the ESQ-1.
-That led to the SQ-80, then the VFX and VFX-SD (the latter featuring an on-board sequencer) and then to the SD-1 (and it eventually led to the Fizmo®).
+The SD-1 (1990) comes from a long line of Ensoniq's evolving Transwave® wavetable digital synthesizers.
+It began with Ensoniq's earliest synthesizer, the ESQ-1.
+That led to the SQ-80, then the VFX and VFX-SD (the latter featuring an on-board sequencer) and then to the SD-1 (and it eventually led to the Fizmo).
 The SD-1 allows for additive synthesis using waveform modulation, a sort of wavetable synthesis.
-This puts it into a unique class of digital synthesizers along with the PPG Wave® series and Waldorf® Microwave® series.
+This puts it into a unique class of digital synthesizers along with the PPG Wave series and Waldorf Microwave series.

 The SD-1 can create all sorts of acoustic, electric, digital, and analog-like sounds.
 Its piano sound has over 1 MB of 16-bit waveforms to give it a full and rich realistic tone not found in other digital synthesizers of the time.